peggybiga/diet-epi-stress/RNAseq_pipeline.md

 2. Designate an output folder for the analysis.
 3. Select your input files (FASTQ files) under 'Read 1' and 'Read 2'.
 4. Select 'forward-reverse' for Fragment Library Type.
-5. File Type will be 'PE'.
+5. File Type will be 'PE' for paired end analysis.
 9. Click box to Report alignments tailored for transcript assemblers including StringTie.
-10. Click box to Report alignments tailored for Cufflinks.
+10. Click box to Report alignments tailored for Cufflinks if this is your assembly tool (leave unchecked if not).
 11. All other parameters should be set to default (i.e., do not input new values).
 12. Run the analysis and wait for results.